 Other foreign legal forms/entities may be simply registered as a foreign legal entity with commercial activities in the Netherlands.
 Please remember that you still have to comply with the Immigration and Naturalisation Service's (Immigratie- en Naturalisatiedienst, IND) rules on residence in the Netherlands if you're planning to reside here too.

 A liaison or representative office is not a legally defined or regulated entity.
-Hence, it does not need to be listed in the Commercial Register.
+Hence, it does not need to be listed in the Business Register.
 Representative offices may not engage in actual business, and may not enter into contracts or generate any form of revenue.
-Any representatives will of course need to have residence and/or work permits.
+Any representatives will need to have residence and/or work permits.

 The Netherlands' open economy, attractive investment climate and international tax laws have always attracted – and continue to attract – many foreign businesses.
 Another appealing aspect is the principle of incorporation that recognises foreign legal entities.